ayaba-akiode/data_analysis_with_excel/README.md

 # data_analysis_with_excel
-This is a data analysis task done using Microsoft excel.
+This repository contains some data analysis task I did using Microsoft excel.